Radon Mats Frequently Asked Questions

 Manometers measure the pressure in your radon system.
 Typically they look like this.

-This is called a u-tube and it is the most commonly installed manometer.
-It is normally found inside the home on the radon pipe.
-It has a scale from 0 to 4.5.
+Most U-tubes have a scale from 0 to 4.5.
 It is read as “inches of water column pressure.”
 The only “bad” U tube reading is ZERO (or an even reading across both columns).
 Zero means your fan is off or unplugged.
 It means you have as high or higher radon levels than if you had no system at all!
 It could be as simple as buying a new fan, or there could be some other red flags to check on.
-All you need to know is: zero DOES NOT mean zero radon, quite the opposite.
+All you need to know is: zero DOES NOT mean “zero” radon, quite the opposite.
 If you can’t read the U tube, call PDS and we’ll help you through it.
 Radon fans have an average lifespan of eight years.
 The most common technical calls we get are about U tube readings and dead fans.
 There are many, many radon systems out there with dead fans and homeowners that don’t know it.
 Check your U tube (Demonstrated Here); test your home!!!
 Watch our one minute install video at the bottom of this page.
+You can learn about reading a fan curve here

 “U bends” or right angle exhausts